R | | Horror, Sci-Fi

 Lambert: I am cold.

 Parker: Anybody ever tell you you look dead, man?

-The title of the movie is slowly created one line at a time at the top of the screen during the opening credits, starting out with the I, then vertical lines in L and E, and the forward slash in A and the slash in N (so it looks like / I I I \), then the ensuing lines of each letter are added slowly one at a time until the title is fully visible.
+The title of the movie is slowly created one line at a time at the top of the screen during the opening credits, starting out with the I, then the forward slash in A and the slash in N, and then the vertical lines in L and E (so it looks like / I I I \).
+After that, the ensuing lines of each letter are added slowly one at a time until the title is fully visible.

 €167,534 (Spain) (26 October 2003)